WITPASS/example-wordpress-website/README.md

 # An example wordpress based website
 This is the simplest way to bring up a wordpress website, using witline (now witpass) wordpress image.
 You do not need anything fancy in this repository.

+## Features:
+* Ability to deploy a wordpress website in *immutable* way.
+* Plugins and themes are not stored in persistent storage.
+* Plugins and themes are spedified as configuration.
+* The only piece of data, you need to keep persistent - and take backup of - is the `wp-content/uploads` directory.

+**Note:** You are not stopped from experimenting with themes and plugins of your choice.
+You can install them through the WordPress admin panel of your website, **but** any plugins and themes installed this way will not survive container restart.
+After your experimentation, you add the pluing(s) and themes(s) of your choice in the related config files in this repository.

 # Repository structure:

 ```